Hiba-MeiRuan/Urdu-VQA-Dataset-/README.md

 *Dataset and Benchmark for Urdu Natural Scenes Text Detection, Recognition and Visual Question Answering*
+#Dataset and Benchmark for Urdu Natural Scenes Text Detection, Recognition and Visual Question Answering
 Accepted by ICDAR 2024

 The link of our paper: https://arxiv.org/pdf/2405.12533